My name is Anna Fagre, and I'm a veterinarian (DVM, PhD, MPH) with specialty training in diagnostic microbiology and infectious disease epidemiology.

-I ask questions about transmission dynamics of zoonotic & vector-borne pathogens:
+I use a combination of laboratory- and field-based approaches to ask questions about the emergence and transmission dynamics of zoonotic and vector-borne diseases.

 I am enthusiastic about mentoring early-career scientists and veterinarians while creating learning environments that prioritize social justice, health equity, and diversity in science.

 Working on and building interdisciplinary teams is not only rewarding and thought-provoking, but has helped shape the lens through which I look at and think about pathogen sharing between species across time and space.